 Closed captions are critical for viewers with hearing disabilities, they help them have the full experience of the video.

 With the continued growth of live broadcasting, it is imperative that video accessibility is seen as an utmost priority.
 Not only to comply with accessibility standards, which is a legal requirement in many countries, but to also ensure that all viewers have an equal experience.

 In addition to accessibility standards, live broadcasting can also be subject to other problems like viewing in noisy environments, or when it is being broadcasted in a foreign language for the viewer.

 We provide closed captioning on live streams outbound from our Wowza servers to end viewers.
 This means inbound live streams are ingested as usual, and Wowza will provide the audio-to-text capability to generate the close-captioned subtitle.

-From the widget, viewers will be able to enable closed captions by:
+Then, viewers will be able to enable closed captions on from the widget by:

 - Opening the menu ‘More’

 - Selecting ‘Turn on closed captions’

 Currently, only English (United States) is supported.